-This seductive quartet of low, curved vases is powder coated in a burgundy gloss finish to accentuate an expansively glazed elevation in a remarkable Shoreditch penthouse rooftop terrace.
-We formed an uninterrupted view from a vast open-plan living room, via the low vases, to taller topiary planters in its backdrop, where a sequence from deep to light colour, and low to tall scale, maximises depth in a particularly elongated roof terrace.
-With a lustrous, radiant finish, the streamlined, low planters define dynamic ambience in a north-facing aspect, and match the interior's arched ceiling.
+This seductive quartet of low curved vases is powder coated in a burgundy gloss finish to accentuate an expansively glazed elevation in a remarkable Shoreditch roof garden.
+We formed an uninterrupted view from a vast open-plan living room, via the low vases, to taller topiary planters in its backdrop, where a sequence from deep to light colour, and low to tall scale, maximises spatial depth in a particularly elongated rooftop terrace setting.
+With a lustrous radiant finish, the streamlined low planters define dynamic ambience in a north-facing aspect, and match the interior's arched ceiling.
 Libertia ‘Goldfinger’, an orangey, grass-like New Zealand perennial, generates contrasting form and texture, while infusing movement and tactility, alongside a minimalist hard landscape and an uncluttered penthouse apartment.

 These mauve and heliotrope planters produce a vibrant roof garden sequence, while screening adjacent commercial offices.
-Designed for two sisters, the rhythmic duet element is enhanced by LED lighting below and sprawling, culinary Thyme herbs above, continued with scarlet flowering, Australian Bottlebrush shrubs across the roofscape perimeter.
-We utilised the planters' lower recess to increase sense of space along narrow passages, where even in such a large roof garden, the surface unveiled beneath planters augments perspective, while generating subtle, architectural detail design nuances.
+Designed for two sisters, the rhythmic duet element is enhanced by LED lighting below and sprawling culinary Thyme herbs up above, continued with scarlet flowering Australian Bottlebrush shrubs across the roofscape perimeter.
+We utilised the planters' lower recess to increase sense of space along narrow passages, where even in such a large roof garden, the surface unveiled beneath planters augments perspective, while generating subtle, architectural roof terrace detail design nuances.

-The owners of this minimalist canalside penthouse invited us to redesign their back terrace, following the main rooftop's completion by the living room.
+The owners of this minimalist canal-side penthouse invited us to redesign their back terrace, following the main rooftop's completion by the living room.
 With an expansive Shard panorama, we included two Olive trees to define a better connected urban roof terrace.
-The taller specimen is featured in a bespoke circular planter, where an integral LED afterglow highlights crystals in granite flooring, forming a focal point enjoyed from the master bedroom.
+The taller specimen is featured in a bespoke cylindrical planter, where an integral LED afterglow highlights crystals in granite flooring, forming a focal point enjoyed from the master bedroom.
 A white, matt powder-coating finish contrasts silvery granite flagstones, linear planters with Cape daisies and a herb trough fitted on the parapet wall to focalise the architectural elements of distinctly vivid roof terrace planters.

-A discerning client inspires personalised design ideas, and in this Clapham Town garden, the planters were designed as tall punctuation marks to enhance a recent modern renovation.
-Subtle, architectural curvature distinguishes a linear garden space, adding further balance with upright Horsetail stems.
-Powder coated in taupe, the planters' neutral hues contrast a deep maroon water rill wall and dusky basalt paving.
-Commencing the design process at the refurbishment's outset, with a clear insight of our clients' vision for their interior, inspired a fluid scheme – abundant in customised, one-off focal points.
+A discerning client inspires personalised design ideas, and in this Clapham Town garden, the planters were designed as tall punctuation marks to accompany a modern home renovation.
+Subtle architectural curvature distinguishes the four-square garden space, adding further balance with upright Horsetails; powder coated in taupe, the planters' neutral hues contrast a deep maroon wall and dusky basalt paving.
+Commencing the design process at the refurbishment's outset, with a clear insight of our clients' vision for their interior, inspired a fluid town garden scheme – abundant in indoor-outdoor seamlessness.

-In this country weekend home for a London client, we devised a series of thirty one-off planters for London clients to enhance the elevations which surround their barn conversion.
-With several outbuildings of varying architectural styles, scattered across a 5-hectare site, we designed a contemporary blueprint to fuse varied elements into a cohesive whole.
-Along the west outskirt, by a modern sports barn and its 8-metre high roofline, a trio of 1.2-metre-high, milk-white conical planters merges with Essex fields.
-Graceful, milky Silver birch tree trunks form a distinct, engaging vista from a swimming pool near the house, highlighting refined contrast in a contemporary landscape design, amid an agricultural backdrop.
+In this weekend country home, we devised a series of thirty one-off planters for London clients to enhance the elevations around their large-scale barn conversion.
+With outbuildings of varying architectural styles, scattered across a 5-hectare site, we designed a contemporary blueprint to fuse varied elements into a cohesive composition.
+Along the western outskirt, by a modern sports barn and its 8-metre-high roof, a trio of 1.2-metre-high, milk-white conical planters merges with rural Essex fields.
+Graceful Silver birch tree trunks form an engaging vista from a swimming pool near the house, adding refined contrast in a modern country garden, amid an agricultural backdrop.

 These interlocking duo planters were designed to create movement along the master bedroom's exterior elevation, linking their terrace into a surrounding roofscape of slate tiles and London clay brickwork.
 The planters were powder coated in contrasting agate and slate greys, accentuated by maroon tinted walls, while lighting produces a warm glow through gaps in their elevations.
 Soft Aspidistra foliage, the Bar room plant, is juxtaposed alongside variegated Acorus, a Japanese sweet flag, to form a luxuriant, tropical rooftop garden.

-Some of our city gardens and courtyards are crafted entirely with custom-made planters, across roof terrace designs and patios, where planting in the ground is often unfeasible.
-Utilising bespoke troughs improves drainage, and enables cultivation of species which are tricky to grow in a temperate maritime climate.
-Exclusive, one-off planters generate connective, free-standing focal points, enhancing distinction within a unique site, while defining our clients' individuality.
+Some of our small city gardens, courtyards and patios are crafted entirely with custom-made planters, similarly to roof terraces, where planting in the ground is often unfeasible.
+Utilising bespoke troughs improves drainage, and enables easy cultivation of species which are otherwise tricky to grow in a temperate maritime climate.
+Exclusive one-off planters establish architectural, connective, free-standing focal points – enhancing distinction while highlighting our clients' unique individualities as staples of luxury garden designs.